-The Company will account for the 8,625,000 Public Warrants and the 7,100,000 Private Placement Warrants issued in connection with the IPO and Private Placement in accordance with the guidance contained in ASC 480, "Distinguishing Liabilities from Equity" and ASC 815 "Derivatives and Hedging".
+The Company has accounted for the 8,625,000 Public Warrants and the 7,100,000 Private Placement Warrants issued in connection with the IPO and Private Placement in accordance with the guidance contained in ASC 480, "Distinguishing Liabilities from Equity" and ASC 815 "Derivatives and Hedging".
 The assessment considers whether the instruments are freestanding financial instruments pursuant to ASC 480, meet the definition of a liability pursuant to ASC 480, or whether the instruments meet all of the requirements for equity classification under ASC 815, including whether the instruments are indexed to the Company's own Common Stock and whether the holders could potentially require "net cash settlement" in a circumstance outside of the Company's control, among other conditions for equity classification.
 The Public and Private Placement Warrants were deemed to meet equity classification.

-Net Loss per Share of Common Stock
+Net Income (Loss) per Share of Common Stock

-The Company complies with accounting and disclosure requirements of the Financial Accounting Standards Board ('FASB") ASC Topic 260, Earnings Per Share.
-Net loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the period, excluding common stock subject to forfeiture.
-Remeasurement associated with the redeemable shares of common stock is excluded from net loss per share as the redemption value approximates fair value.
-At March 31, 2022, we did not have any dilutive securities and other contracts that could, potentially, be exercised or converted into shares of common stock and then share in our earnings.
+The Company complies with accounting and disclosure requirements of the FASB ASC Topic 260, Earnings Per Share.
+Net income (loss) per share is computed by dividing net income (loss) by the weighted average number of shares of Common Stock outstanding during the period, excluding Common Stock subject to forfeiture.
+Remeasurement associated with the redeemable shares of Common Stock is excluded from net income (loss) per share as the redemption value approximates fair value.
+At September 30, 2022, the Company did not have any dilutive securities and other contracts that could, potentially, be exercised or converted into shares of Common Stock and then share in the Company's earnings.
 As a result, diluted income per share is the same as basic income per share for the period presented.

-The following table reflects the calculation of basic and diluted net loss per common share (in dollars, except per share amounts):
+The following table reflects the calculation of basic and diluted net income (loss) per common share for the three and nine months ended September 30, 2022 (in dollars, except per share amounts):